sjt-github/Hemberg-scRNA-seq-Course/docs/04-exprs-constr.md

 After trimming low quality bases from the reads, the remaining sequences can be mapped to a reference genome.
 Again, there is no need for a special purpose method for this, so we can use the [STAR](https://github.com/alexdobin/STAR) or the [TopHat](https://ccb.jhu.edu/software/tophat/index.shtml) aligner.
 For large full-transcript datasets from well annotated organisms (e.g. mouse, human) pseudo-alignment methods (e.g. [Kallisto](https://pachterlab.github.io/kallisto/), [Salmon](http://salmon.readthedocs.io/en/latest/salmon.html)) may out-perform conventional alignment.
+For drop-seq based datasets with tens- or hundreds of thousands of reads pseudoaligners become more appealing since their run-time can be several orders of magnitude less than traditional aligners.

 An example of how to map reads.bam to using STAR is